xinxinw1/calc/README.md

 Eventually I will.
 So far, I haven't got the time to implement an algorithm or formula for them yet and also to mathematically guarantee their accuracy.

-In the meantime, you can use the `arg(x+yi)` function to access `atan2(y, x)` and use the formulas found on [Wikipedia](http://en.wikipedia.org/wiki/Inverse_trigonometric_functions#Logarithmic_forms) with the variable system to calculate those functions.
+In the meantime, you can use `atan2(y, x)` and use the formulas found on [Wikipedia](http://en.wikipedia.org/wiki/Inverse_trigonometric_functions#Logarithmic_forms) with the variable system to calculate those functions.
 You'll probably have to fiddle with the precision arguments to ensure accuracy though.

 This is an open source project so you can also implement those functions yourself.
 Send me a pull request so I can add your additions and everyone else can use them as well.